Why Bus Accidents Are Different

 - Loss of consortium when family relationships are affected.

 If a loved one was killed in a California bus accident, we also pursue wrongful death compensation for surviving family members to cover funeral costs, lost support, and emotional loss.
+Your eligibility to file may depend on your relationship to the deceased, such as whether you are a spouse, child, parent, or legally authorized representative of the estate.

 Why Choose GJEL Accident Attorneys